pgoshulak/battleship/README.md

 # Getting started
 Clone the repository and run `npm install` to install necessary files.
 To begin the game, navigate to the downloaded directory and run `npm run start`.
 In your browser, go to `http://localhost:8080` or whichever port is shown.

+Please note that the game uses CSS Grid, and may not be compatible with all browsers.

 # Gameplay
 ## Battleship Rules
 - Each player is given a 10 x 10 board on which they secretly place five ships of lengths 2, 3, 3, 4, and 5